-The Brevard Family Partnership Director of Contracts & Compliance and Quality Assurance Coordinator utilize these reports to determine strengths and opportunities for improvement for each review period.
+The Brevard Family Partnership Quality Assurance Manager utilizes these reports to determine strengths and opportunities for improvement for each review period.
 Areas that need improvement may be further analyzed using root cause analysis to determine what factors may be contributing to poor performance and what actions can be immediately implemented to improve performance.
 These results will be shared with DCF, BFP management, community stakeholders and the subcontracted case management agency.
-After each review quarter, the Contracts and Compliance Director, Quality Assurance Coordinator, Compliance Specialist and Training Specialist will meet to analyze results from the current and previous quarters and identify any training needs that have not been addressed.
-The Quality Assurance Coordinator will schedule in-service training sessions to address training needs as they are identified.
+After each review quarter, QA Manager and Training and QA Coordinators will meet to analyze results from the current and previous quarters and identify any training needs that are needed.